sagiegurari/cargo-make/docs/_includes/content.md

         --no-workspace                 Disable workspace support (tasks are triggered on workspace and not on members) --print-steps                  Only prints the steps of the build in the order they will be invoked but without invoking them
-        --skip-init-end-tasks          If set, init and end tasks are skipped -v, --verbose                      Sets the log level to verbose (shorthand for --loglevel verbose) -V, --version                      Prints version information
+        --skip-init-end-tasks          If set, init and end tasks are skipped --time-summary                 Print task level time summary at end of flow -v, --verbose                      Sets the log level to verbose (shorthand for --loglevel verbose) -V, --version                      Prints version information